Student Life

 (909) 537-5250 Career Center website

-• Handshake: A free online platform for CSUSB students and alumni that allows users to schedule appointments for career counseling, view and apply for jobs/internships, and access to career development resources.
+- Handshake: A free online platform for CSUSB students and alumni to explore and apply for jobs/internships, view upcoming career fairs, panels, and workshops each semester.

-• Internships: We offer two internship awards, Career Center Internship Award and Explore Internship Award for the academic year, including resources to find on- and off-campus internships year-round.
+- Internships: We offer the Career Center Internship Award each academic year to support students participating in an internship opportunity, including assistance with connecting with relevant resources to find on- and off-campus internships year-round.

 Children's Center